ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99b-quiz-quicksort.md

 always pick from the first position in the partition, the last position in the partition, or the middle position in the partition?

-- [x] It is much better to pick the middle value
+- [x] It is better to pick the middle value
-- [ ] It is much better to pick the first value
+- [ ] It is better to pick the first value
-- [ ] It is much better to pick the last value
+- [ ] It is better to pick the last value
 - [ ] It doesn't really matter, they are all equally good or bad

 ::: hints